 Grants

-*Please note: All of our application dates are subject to change.
+Please note: All of the below application dates are subject to change.
+Sign up for our email newsletter to stay updated.

 Opens May 6, 2025.
 Artists are given a performance opportunity on the Seattle Center campus, allowing them to connect with new audiences, display their talents and advance their careers.
 Visitors to campus and the surrounding neighborhood benefit from surprising and delightful pop-up performances throughout the year in music, dance, theater, demonstrations, and multi-disciplinary work.
 Closes June 17, 2025.